sigifredo/dcgan/README.md

 ## Overview

-PyTorch implementation of a classic DCGAN for generating 64×64 images.
+PyTorch implementation of a classic DCGAN for generating 64×64 and 128x128 images.
 Includes Torch7-style weight initialization, checkpoint saving, and periodic sampling to `samples/`.

 ## Features